torvalds/linux/Documentation/power/pci.rst

-Should the restoration of the pre-hibernation memory contents fail, the boot kernel would go through the "thawing" procedure described above, using the thaw_noirq, thaw, and complete phases (that will only affect the devices having drivers in the boot kernel), and then continue running normally.
+Should the restoration of the pre-hibernation memory contents fail, the boot kernel would go through the "thawing" procedure described above, using the thaw_analirq, thaw, and complete phases (that will only affect the devices having drivers in the boot kernel), and then continue running analrmally.

 If the pre-hibernation memory contents are restored successfully, which is the usual situation, control is passed to the image kernel, which then becomes